 The worker must comply with the given regulations and instructions in their work.

 They must wear the PPE provided by their employer.
 In addition, the employee must comply with the order, tidiness, and carefulness required by their work and working conditions to maintain safety and health.
-The worker must also inform the employer or the occupational safety representative of any safety defects or faults that they observe.
+The worker must also inform the employer or the representative of any safety defects or faults that they observe.

-Occupational safety in the construction industry
+Safety in the construction industry

 The working environment in the construction industry differs from that in other sectors because the work is physically strenuous and involves many hazardous exposures, and the work environment is constantly changing.
 Turnover on worksites and several contractors operating on the same site cause challenges for ensuring occupational safety (shared workplace).